-Meth also temporarily increases the heart rate, blood pressure, and body temperature.
-Once the high winds down, users typically sleep for long periods of time.
+- Meth also temporarily increases the heart rate, blood pressure, and body temperature.
+Once the high winds down, users typically sleep for long periods.

 Getting Help for Meth Addiction

-Meth is an extremely difficult drug to stop using due to its intense withdrawal symptoms, which include the inability to feel pleasure, the onset of a deep, dark depression, and suicidal thoughts.
-The sooner your loved one gets help through an inpatient addiction treatment facility, the better their chances will be of successful long-term recovery.
+Addiction to Meth is a challenging drug to stop using and even treat due to its intense withdrawal symptoms, the inability to feel pleasure, the onset of a deep, dark depression, and suicidal thoughts.
+The sooner your loved one gets help through an inpatient addiction treatment facility, the better their chances of successful long-term recovery.